 Tennessee Alcohol Laws For Minors, Servers, And Bartenders

 Tennessee alcohol laws apply to all residents and visiting individuals.
 These laws may vary to a degree locally.
-For instance, in 14 counties in the state, the sale of wines and spirits are prohibited by default.
+For instance, in 14 counties in the state, the sale of wines and spirits is prohibited by default.
 This means that these counties must legislate their own laws to be able to allow the sale of certain liquors.

 If you’re looking to open a liquor business, work in an establishment that serves or sells alcohol, or simply want to be in the know regarding Tennessee liquor laws, this article will serve as a basic guide.

 What Age Can You Sell, Serve, And Consume Alcohol In Tennessee